syn-chromatic/thread-manager-rs/README.md

 ___
 ### `➢` Features
-* **Dynamic Thread Management:** ThreadManager allows dynamic resizing of the thread pool, enabling efficient resource utilization based on the workload.

-* **Job Execution:** Submit jobs for execution, and ThreadManager will distribute them among the available worker threads.
+* **Job Submission:** Submit jobs to be executed in parallel, distributing them efficiently across worker threads.

+* **Result Retrieval:** You can retrieve the results during execution, by immediately fetching the available results, or sequentially retrieve them as each job completes, and even allowing submitting additional jobs while iterating over the results!

+* **Pool Resizing:** Offers the capability to resize the thread manager during execution, to optimize resource allocation according to the current workload.

-* **Thread Status Monitoring:** ThreadManager provides various methods to monitor the status of the thread pool, including active threads, busy threads, waiting threads, job distribution among threads, and more.
+* **Thread Monitoring:** Keep track of your thread manager with detailed insights, including thread activity, workload distribution, and more.

-* **Graceful Termination:** The library supports graceful termination of threads, ensuring that all pending jobs are completed before shutting down.
+* **Graceful Termination:** Supports graceful termination of worker threads, ensuring that currently executing jobs are concluded before shutting down.

 ___